Tenbo in Côte d'Ivoire

 What Are Their Beliefs?

-The Loron people are animist in the sense that they believe that the inanimate objects that they create represent the spirit world.
+The Tenbo people are animist in the sense that they believe that the inanimate objects that they create represent the spirit world.
 They fabricate fetishes, or idols, (punibo) from wood, clay or metal.
 Appeasing the demands of these 'gods' dominate every aspect of their lives.
 They believe God (Nyelye - sky) created everything, but 'it' has no further interest in people.
 They believe that a wide range of supernatural beings and invisible spiritual powers control and shape their lives.
-The Loron people offer sacrifices to their idols to ensure, among other things, an adequate food supply, protection from spirits which can harm or kill, healthy children and harmony in the community.
-The have many taboos and rituals that they need to respect throughout their lives in order to avoid sickness, death or misfortune.
+The Tenbo people offer sacrifices to their idols to ensure, among other things, an adequate food supply, protection from spirits which can harm or kill, healthy children and harmony in the community.
+They have many taboos and rituals that they need to respect throughout their lives in order to avoid sickness, death or misfortune.

 What Are Their Needs?